GuanglinHuang/hofa/README.md

-# An implementation of Higher-order multi-cumulant Factor Analysis (HFA)
+# An implementation of Higher-order Multi-Cumulant Factor Analysis (HMCFA)